NathanGjerdingen/NathanGjerdingen/README.md

 - Hello there 🤓 my name is Nathan Gjerdingen!
-- I'm interested in all thing JavaScript, with a focus on Front End tech.
+- I'm interested in all things JavaScript, with a focus on Front End tech
 - I'm currently learning differnet frameworks and means of hosting to become a better Full Stack Developer

 <!---